Meet David A. Yam, M.D., FAANS

 My Background and Approach

 In 2010, the Pacific Northwest called to me as a place to start my career.
 At the University of Tennessee College of Medicine, I finished first in my class and got to learn from some of the brightest and the best minimally invasive and open spinal surgeons in the world.
 This training allowed me to bring the newest technologies and most modern techniques to this region, and I have distinguished myself in providing high quality patient care for over a decade.
 I love the landscapes of this region, the lifestyle, the food, and the great people of this part of the world.
 Quality spinal care for patients in the Northwest is extremely important to me because this is now my home.
 My patients are my neighbors, my colleagues, and my friends.
 Your neighbors, your colleagues, your family, and your friends.
-I have to provide the best care I can everyday because we are all connected.
+I have to provide the best care I can everyday because we are all interconnected and there is a good chance someday I will need your help.

 I was born in raised in Knoxville, Tennessee.
 My mother was a physical therapist, and my early days at rehab centers alongside her inspired me to become a physician.
 I learned early on about caring for people from her and the value of non-operative care for spinal diseases.
 My father was an engineer, and he inspired me to solve problems in new ways.
 I am an Eagle Scout and have always enjoyed nature and doing what’s right.

 If you choose to visit, you will see that I don’t rush patients; we talk one on one.
 You will intrepret your own MRI’s, CT’s, and x-rays with me there to explain them.
 You will see your options first hand with 3D models and in some cases computer aided planning used to map out the most complex operations.
-You will help make one of the most important decisions of your life–whether I am the right surgeon for you and whether or not this is the right time to intervene.
-I can promise to do my best and to deliver state of the art care.
+I will help you make two of the most important decisions of your life–whether I am the right surgeon for you and whether or not this is the right time to intervene.
+I can promise to do my absolute best and to deliver state-of-the-art care.

 Thank you,